david-macmahon/disk_hammer/README.md

 the second chunk, and so on for the first COUNT iterations.
 That pattern repeats until the requested number of iterations have been completed.

-The pseduo-random number generator is seeded with SEED, which is defined at compile time.
+The pseudo-random number generator is seeded with SEED, which is defined at compile time.
 The default value for SEED is 1 (the same as the random() function on Linux, if not POSIX).
 This means that the byte sequences written should the same each time the program is invoked.
 If a different